nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all persons: `list`

 **What it does:**<br>
-Shows a list of all persons in PayMeLah.<br>
-You can use this command to return to displaying the full list of people you have added to PayMeLah.
+This command displays the full person list in PayMeLah.

+**When to use:**<br>
+When you have previously filtered the displayed person list (using commands such as `find` and `finddebt`) and want to view the full list again, this is the command to use!

 **Format:**<br>
 `list`